juntao/arenztopia/content/news/Issue 18.md

 ## Arts
 by Owen Miyazoi

 A new tapestry was unveiled for the growing and trending exhibit at the OCAM, Weaving Magic.
-It is billed as
+It is billed as "The largest tapestry in Olb City!" and that is actually true.
+The gargantuan, whose actual title is "Woodland Scene with Deer and Rabbits," was weaven by renowned tapestry artist Pedro Sacala in 1735.
+At 75 feet by 50 feet, it took 10 years to compete and was previously stored at the Arenztopia City Museum of Art.

 ## Weather
 by Mezoir Logan